-I started this project going through secondary research and also mapping who are the professionals that most influence and help large-legacy-type organisations from the private and the public sector go through a restructuring phase; I discovered that traditional consultancies, like McKinsey and EY, that help the C-suite develop and deliver strategies for change management, and Coaches and Change Agents, that usually are hired to help employees deal better with change, were the most important professionals to speak to, so I did 12 deep 1:1 interviews with them.
+I started this project going through secondary research, mapping who most influence and helping large organisations go through a restructuring phase.
+I discovered three main stakeholders: 1. traditional consultancies, like McKinsey and EY, that help the C-suite develop and deliver strategies for change management, 2/3.
+Coaches and Change Agents that are usually hired to help employees deal better with change.
+So, I did 12 deep 1:1 interviews with them.

 There is a key moment when an organisation announces that is going to go through an organisational change, that immediately sets a negative tone for the rest of the transition.
 Another important phase is when the restructuring actually begins, causing employees aversion to change.

 Because they only communicate ‘what’ is going to happen, without explaining why and how is going to affect each employee daily work.

 - employees lack awareness about the importance of change > Instead of top-down communication, we can create a 2-way engaging conversation